Novartis/xgxr/cran-comments.md

 **Comments:**

-* reran usethis::use_data() on all datasets in R-3.6.1, because some versions of this command were run with R-3.5 and the datasets were not working for a user.
+* reran usethis::use_data() on all datasets in R-3.6.1, because some versions of this command were run with R-3.5 and the datasets were not visible for an xgxr user.
+* we now require R-3.5 for using this package

 ## Downstream dependencies